 Error Code 8026: Not authorized to list a product in a particular category

 Certain ASIN categories, subcategories, and brands require Amazon’s approval before sellers can list and start selling products on Amazon.
-Sellers will get error code 8026 when submitting a product listing for the specific category or subcategory in which they aren’t authorized to sell products.
+Sellers will get error code 8026 when submitting a product listing for the specific category or subcategory they aren’t authorized to sell.
 Some categories that may require approval from Amazon before product listing:

 - Collectible coins